Ramification in Division Fields and Sporadic Points on Modular Curves: Valuations of the -torsion Points of the Formal Group

-With a way to visualize things, we are ready for the main theorem of the section.
+With a way to visualize things and some terminology, we are ready for the main theorem of the section.
 Some of the expressions in the theorem below are not fully simplified.
-This is deliberate and intended to make it easier for the reader to better understand how the values are obtained. \begin{theorem} Keep the same notation as above and recall $P\in E\left[= p^n\right]$.
-If $\mu \geq \frac{p}{p+1}$, then there is no canonical subgroup at $\gp$ and
+This is deliberate and intended to make it easier for the reader to see how the values are obtained.